Culture of Eastern Arabia

 There is a rich and ancient culture in Eastern Arabia.
 The culture in this region has always been oriented towards the sea.
 The inhabitants of this area are called “Khaleeji” (meaning "of the Gulf").
 It stretches from southern Iraq, to Kuwait, eastern Saudi Arabia, Bahrain, Qatar, The United Arab Emirates and lastly northern Oman.

-The semiannual tradition of Qarqe'an (قرقيعان) is deeply rooted in Gulf culture.
+The semiannual tradition of Gargee'an (قرقيعان) is deeply rooted in Gulf culture.
 The Eastern Arabian cuisine includes seafood (including mahyawa), harees, khubz and biryani.
-Other cultural features of the region include windcatchers and dewaniya.
+Other cultural features of the region include windcatchers and dewaniya (or majlis).

 Overview

 A dhow, a common item depicting the culture of seafaring in Eastern Arabia.
 It is displayed in the coat of arms of Kuwait and Qatar.

 A Majlis in the United Arab Emirates.
 Majlis forms the unit of social gathering in Arab culture.

 Cultures in the region include those of Bahrain, southern Iraq, Kuwait, UAE, Eastern Saudi Arabia (Qatif and Al-Hasa), Qatar, and Northern Oman.